How did Starbucks get me up, dressed, out the door – and blogging – at sparrow’s ass o’clock? Read on, my friend.

 I’m not even sure why I opened a clearly marketing-driven email at 10pm on Friday night other than that I’m a weirdo that critically analyzes text and visuals in email campaigns for fun and profit.
 The teaser text wasn’t even showing up for me.
 So when I opened it I only read the teaser before I immediately planned to be at my nearest Starbucks – 15 damn minutes away – at what is, to me, sparrow’s ass o’clock.
 (I’m typically an early riser and a morning person, but I abhor getting dressed and being places before 10am.)
 This is all it took to get me out the door at 7:45am on a Saturday on which I have no kids and no plans:

-Now, I’m not a Starbucks regular.
+Now, I’m not really a Starbucks regular.
+My rewards card is just so I can have a place to dump the gift cards I always get and to take advantage of mobile ordering.
 I didn’t even start drinking coffee or tea until grad school, and I was certain that that’s all they sold until I actually entered the one in the Southern Miss library in 2007.
 In any case, although I now have favorite drinks and treats, I’m not a frequent patron.
 So 30 Stars should NOT have had me excited enough to get up and out the door at a time when I can barely will myself to cook my children an actual breakfast.
-Somehow, they motivated me with something that would have absolutely zero immediate benefit to me outside of drinking my drink.
-The details show that there was no discount forthcoming, and my app tells me Gold status is a long way away for me.
+Somehow, they motivated me with something that would have absolutely zero immediate benefits to me outside of drinking my drink.
+The details show that there was no discount forthcoming, and my app told me that Gold status is a long way away for me.

 So why was this successful?
-How did Starbucks get me up, dressed, out the door – and blogging – before 9am?
+How did Starbucks get me up, dressed, out the door – and writing this post – before 9 am?
 Research and marketing strategy.
 Machine learning and gamification, to be more specific.